-You can eat dried pasta for three years after the best before date if it's been kept in an airtight container.
+If it's been kept in an airtight container, you can eat dried pasta for three years after the best before date.

 ✔ Hard cheese

-Spores from mould often pass through soft cheese quite quickly, but with a hard cheese like cheddar, you can cut off the mould and eat the rest.
+Spores from mold often pass through soft cheese quite quickly, but with a hard cheese like cheddar, you can cut off the mould and eat the rest.

 Pickles have been preserved so they can last for a long time past the best before date.

 As long as it hasn’t been opened, it should be fine several weeks past the best before date.
-Do the sniff test and if it smells OK, it should be fine.
+Do the sniff test and if it smells OK, it should be fine to eat.

 ✔ Soy sauce